attilakasza/SandwichClub/README.md

 # Sandwich Club

-Udacity’s Android Developer Nanodegree project <br/>
+*Udacity’s Android Developer Nanodegree project* <br/>

+This Android app allows users to discover the different types of most popular sandwiches around the world.
+It shows the <br/>
-It shows the details of each sandwich once it is selected.
+details of each sandwich once it is selected.
+It contains a photo of and detailed information about every sandwich: place <br/>
+of origin, ingredients and a short description.

 ## Libraries